Home Chemistry Biochemistry Ribonucleic Acid (RNA)

 Structure of RNA

-Nucleic acids like deoxyribonucleic acid and ribonucleic acid molecules contain the following elements like carbon, hydrogen, oxygen, nitrogen, and phosphorus.
+Nucleic acids like deoxyribonucleic acid and ribonucleic acid molecules contain the following elements carbon, hydrogen, oxygen, nitrogen, and phosphorus.
 The structure of ribonucleic acid or RNA is written given below the picture,

 The common bases present in RNAs are adenine, guanine, uracil, and cytosine.
-There are two types of bases that occur in nucleic acids like purines and pyrimidines.
+There are two types of bases that occur in nucleic acids purines and pyrimidines.
 The most common purine bases are adenine and guanine and pyrimidine bases are uracil, thiamine, and cytosine.

 Both types of nucleic acids (RNA and DNA) contain adenine and guanine.
-On other hand, RNA contains uracil and cytosine but DNA contains thymine and cytosine.
+On the other hand, RNA contains uracil and cytosine but DNA contains thymine and cytosine.

 To elucidate the sequences of bases in RNAs are similar to those used in protein structure determination.
 End groups of ribonucleic acid can be determined by enzyme hydrolysis of ribonucleic acids with snake venom.
 The nucleotides of RNAs can be identified by chromatography technique.